Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 If a required attribute is not set the plugin will quietly skip the station.

-### Increase moisture
+### Trigger schedule

-The increase moisture feature of the plugin is triggered when a new sensor reading is received and depending on the configuration will trigger a run once program.
+The trigger schedule feature of the plugin is triggered when a new sensor reading is received and depending on the configuration will trigger a run once program.